ChoKasem/Traffic-Sign-Classifier/README.md

 | 2.26E-12	      			| No Passing for Vehicles over 3.5 Metric Tons	|
 | 9.17E-13				    | Yield     							|

+## 4. Discussion

+### 1. Problem

+The first and most common problem with machine learning is uneven number of data in each class.
+Therefore, I use data augmentation by changing the contrast of the image and reposition it randomly.
+This would take time to create thousands and thousands of image.

+Another problem is that using dropout actually lower the validation accuracy.
+Therefore, I decide to remove it.
+It might be from how all the note is actually contribute to detect the sign.
+Next time I could lower the probability of the dropout so it happend less and test the accuracy.

+### 2. Future Improvement

+In the future, we could gather more data, especially on the class that has lower data than others.
+Next I could use technique like SIFT to improve detection regardless of the size of image.
+Currently, the sign have to cover majority of the area of the image.
+In real life, the camera will look at a wide range and the sign the be relatively small.
+There is a high chance it won't detect accurately.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?